 When you buy through our links, we may earn a commission.
 Products or services may be offered by an affiliated entity.
 Learn more.

-Nearly everyone is familiar with that seemingly inescapable feeling of being awake in the middle of the night, with everything quiet – except for your brain.
-We offer tested tips and relaxation exercises to calm your mind and help you get the sleep you need.
+Nearly everyone is familiar with that seemingly inescapable feeling of being awake in the middle of the night, with everything quiet — except for your brain.
+According to data from roughly 160,000 Sleep Foundation profiles, more than 80% have difficulty falling asleep at least some of the time and 37% say they frequently have difficulty falling asleep.

 1. Controlled Breathing